SAP-samples/teched2022-AD163/JavaScript/exercises/ex4/README.md

 Your UI5 application is prepared for localization.
 No matter which browser language is configured, your UI5 application currently displays the texts of the `i18n.properties` file.
 Let's provide new language files for English and German.

-1. Go to folder `sensormanager/webapp/i18n/` and right-click.
+1. Go to folder `sensormanager/webapp/i18n/` and rightclick.

 2. In the popup, click `New File`.